Juliette1012/Juliette1012.github.io/_posts/2020-08-27-2D-Platformer-Game.md

 You will arrive on this page :
 ![Mac release](/assets/img/tartine/release-mac.png)

 In there, open the folder.
-Once opened, execute the file : `Les-Aventures-de-Tartine-mac`.
+Once opened, execute the file : `Les-Aventures-de-Tartine-Mac`.

 ![Mac executable](/assets/img/tartine/executable-mac.png)